 Between the child participant’s school schedule and parents’ work schedules, making time for pediatric research trials can be challenging.
 Fortunately, clinics may be able to accommodate scheduling conflicts by conducting research during school breaks, after school, and even on weekends.
 In addition, some studies limit visits to the clinic to make the schedule easier for children and their parents.
 For example, a child participating in a trial involving ADHD management may be asked to record journal entries at home instead of making frequent visits to the clinic.

 When a child is unwell, the child and his or her family often must deal with a great amount of stress, anxiety, and discomfort.
 For this reason, pediatric studies should be designed to maximize participant comfort and convenience.
 Ideally, the family will find the clinic’s environment warm and welcoming.
 Patient care coordinators should work hard to make the experience pleasant and positive for everyone involved, including the parents and siblings of participants.
 Some clinics may provide special designated areas at the clinic for relaxation, playtime, or work.

 Pediatric clinical research is a key part of making medical treatments safer and more comfortable for children and adolescents.
 Clinics like QPS work to overcome challenges like caregiver communication, scheduling conflicts, and patient comfort to make trials as stress-free as possible for everyone involved.
 With the help of willing participants, pediatric trials have the potential to transform pediatric medicine and save lives.

-To get started, you simply need to fill out an online application.
+To get started, you simply need to fill out .
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of frequently asked questions.